salsify/ember-cli-pact/README.md

 The Mirage mock provider requires that all provider states be declared using the `providerState` helper.
 Provider state definitions will be loaded from all modules `tests/helpers/pact-provider-states`, so within that directory you can organize them however you see fit.

-When you activate a provider state with `this.given()`, the configured callback for that state will be invoked with the running Mirage server in order for the server to be set up in that state.
+When you activate a provider state with `given()`, the configured callback for that state will be invoked with the running Mirage server in order for the server to be set up in that state.

 For instance, the `'a person exists'` provider state described above could be declared like this: